Aircloak/aircloak/air/docs/content/ops/monitoring.md

   "users": [
     {
       "name": "name of the user",
-      "email": "email of the user",
+      "login": "login of the user",
       "groups": ["name of group the user belongs to"] },
     ...